What do CBD and your endocannabinoid system have in common?

 The endocannabinoid system is involved in multiple physiologic processes.
 As mentioned earlier, receptors, endocannabinoids, and enzymes all work together to promote homeostasis.
 Plant substances, phytocannabinoids, can also stimulate or interact with your ECS.

 To date, there have been over 100 cannabinoids discovered in cannabis.
 The two most well known are THC and CBD.
-Early research indicates that cannabinoids like CBD hold a lot of potential for treating a wide range of ailments.
-CBD is already in use for pediatric epilepsy, pain, inflammation, acne, asthma, and a host of other conditions.
+Early research indicates that cannabinoids like CBD hold a lot of potential.
+CBD is already in use for a host of conditions.

 Found to influence the endocannabinoid system, CBD is best known for inhibiting the enzyme FAAH, leading to an increase in the amount of anandamide in the brain.
-This increase in AEA has been shown to reduce symptoms of depression and anxiety disorders.
 Unlike THC, CBD is non-psychoactive and has very little binding affinity with the endocannabinoid receptors.

 Definition of cannabinoid